-The upcoming Cop 28 climate conference will be held at Expo City Dubai, President Sheikh Mohamed has said.
+The upcoming Cop28 climate conference will be held at Expo City Dubai, President Sheikh Mohamed announced.

-The meeting of world leaders in November 2023 will seek to find solutions to the threats posed by climate change.
+The meeting of world leaders in November 2023 will try to find solutions to the threats posed by climate change.

-Expo City - the legacy district of the six-month Expo 2020 Dubai world fair - was unveiled to the public earlier this week.
-It will reopen to the public from October 2022 with residents and businesses set to move to the area.
+Expo City ― the legacy district of the six-month Expo 2020 Dubai world fair ― was unveiled to the public earlier this week.
+It will reopen to the public from October 2022 when residents and businesses will move to the area.

-At the 28th session of the Conference of the Parties, as it is formally known, leaders will be urged to commit to tougher action on climate change including cutting the use of coal-fired power stations, reducing reliability on fossil fuels and boosting renewable energy sources.
+At the 28th session of the Conference of the Parties, as Cop28 is formally known, leaders will be urged to commit to tougher action on climate change, including cutting the use of coal-fired power stations, reducing reliability on fossil fuels and boosting renewable energy sources.

-A statement carried by news agency Wam said the decision underlines the "venue's unique proposition as a state-of-the-art destination, which brought the world together in the UAE for six months".
+A statement carried by UAE state news agency Wam said the decision underlines the "venue's unique proposition as a state-of-the-art destination, which brought the world together in the UAE for six months".

-Key goals of Expo 2020 were sustainability, opportunity, and mobility, while showcasing its sustainable infrastructure.
+Key goals of Expo 2020 were sustainability, opportunity, and mobility, while showcasing the site's sustainable infrastructure.

-The conference is expected to see over 45,000 participants daily, including heads of state, government officials, international industry leaders, private sector representatives, academics, experts and representatives of civil society organizations.
+The conference is expected to attract more than 45,000 participants daily, including heads of state, government officials, international industry leaders, private sector representatives, academics, experts and representatives of civil society organisations.

-The new city, unveiled by Sheikh Mohammed bin Rashid, Vice President and Ruler of Dubai on Monday, will be a global hub for innovation and creativity, he said.
+The new city, unveiled on Monday by Sheikh Mohammed bin Rashid, Vice President and Ruler of Dubai, will be a global centre for innovation and creativity, he said.